sbreitbart/DataSci_for_Ecologists/README.md

 ## Other workshops

-If you enjoyed this workshop and were interested in learning more, I have also run workshops on [Logistic Regression](https://github.com/afilazzola/CUELogisticRegression), an [Introduction to Ecological Analyses](https://afilazzola.github.io/UoA.CommunityAnalyses.2018/), and an [Introduction to Functions](https://afilazzola.github.io/Intro2Functions/)
+If you enjoyed this workshop and were interested in learning more, Alex has also run workshops on [Logistic Regression](https://github.com/afilazzola/CUELogisticRegression), an [Introduction to Ecological Analyses](https://afilazzola.github.io/UoA.CommunityAnalyses.2018/), and an [Introduction to Functions](https://afilazzola.github.io/Intro2Functions/)

-You can find similar style workshops, usually that are longer and go into more detail, with [Software Carpentry](https://software-carpentry.org/).
+You can find similar style workshops, usually that are longer and go into more detail, with [The Carpentries](https://carpentries.org/workshops-curricula/).
 They have teachers available globally and cover all forms of programming beyond R.

 <br>